plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/ObservationUnits/README.md

     + trialDbId (Optional, ) ...
 The unique ID of a trial to filter on
     + programDbId (Optional, ) ...
 The unique ID of a program to filter on
     + seasonDbId (Optional, ) ...
 The year or Phenotyping campaign of a multi-annual study (trees, grape, ...)
+    + observationUnitLevelName (Optional, ) ...
+The Observation Unit Level.
+Returns only the observation unit of the specified Level.
+References ObservationUnit->observationUnitPosition->observationLevel->levelName
-    + observationLevel (Optional, ) ...
-The type of the observationUnit.
-Returns only the observation unit of the specified type; the parent levels ID can be accessed through observationUnitStructure.
+    + observationUnitLevelOrder (Optional, ) ...
+The Observation Unit Level Order Number.
+Returns only the observation unit of the specified Level.
+References ObservationUnit->observationUnitPosition->observationLevel->levelOrder
+    + observationUnitLevelCode (Optional, ) ...
+The Observation Unit Level Code.
+This parameter should be used together with `observationUnitLevelName` or `observationUnitLevelOrder`.
+References ObservationUnit->observationUnitPosition->observationLevel->levelCode
     + includeObservations (Optional, ) ...
 Use this parameter to include a list of observations embedded in each ObservationUnit object.
 CAUTION - Use this parameter at your own risk.
 It may return large, unpaginated lists of observation data.
 Only set this value to True if you are sure you need to.
     + externalReferenceID (Optional, ) ...
 Search for Germplasm by an external reference
     + externalReferenceSource (Optional, ) ...
 Search for Germplasm by an external reference